The Bankrate promise

 Issuers like Chase and American Express offer boosted rewards for booking travel through their travel portals.
 For instance, the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® and Ink Business Preferred® Credit Card offer 25 percent, 50 percent and 25 percent (respectively) more points on travel redemptions through the Chase Ultimate Rewards travel portal.

-Eligible American Express cards operate in a similar fashion when you book travel through American Express Travel.
+Eligible American Express cards operate similarly when you book travel through American Express Travel.
 The Business Platinum Card® from American Express provides 35 percent of your points back when using Amex points to book qualifying airfare through American Express Travel (maximum of up to 1,000,000 points back per calendar year).

 You want to earn more rewards on travel bookings